-In the analog days of photography, one would take a roll of film and hold it up to the safelight of the darkroom to see what was there before deciding which images to develop.
-On the film’s surface, the content of the photos appeared “negative,” meaning that the tonalities were inverted.
+Let’s talk about all things negative effect.
+What’s a negative effect?
+Well, in the analog days of photography, one would take a roll of film and hold it up to the safelight of the darkroom to see what was there before deciding which images to develop.
+On the film’s surface, the content of the photos appeared “negative”, meaning that the tonalities were inverted.
 In the case of black-and-white film, this meant that dark tones seemed light and vice versa.
 In other words, it was like seeing an image in reverse.

 These ghostly miniature images of the film rolls of old became so popular they morphed into their own style.
-Even though not many of us currently use film, we still create this effect.
-It’s common in suspense and horror films, but it’s in no way limited to these genres either.
-Negatives give off a nostalgic vibe, and applying this inverted effect to digital photos is an easy way to add some artfulness to a composition
+Even though not many of us currently use film, we still create the negative effect today.
+It’s common in suspense and horror films, but it’s in no way limited to those genres.
+The negative effect gives off a nostalgic vibe, and applying this inverted twist on digital photos is an easy way to add some artfulness to a composition.

-In fact, you can now apply this effect in creative, layered ways and take an ordinary image to new levels.
+It’s possible to apply the negative effect in creative, layered ways and take an ordinary image to new levels.
 Instead of transforming an entire image into a negative, you can invert certain sections and shapes within a photo, achieving a funky abstract look in a matter of seconds.
 In the angolgue age, this kind of editing would have taken several sessions in the darkroom and involved a lot of cutting and pasting.
 Now, you can quickly make virtual cuts and easily flip negative and positive gradients.
-In the following tutorial, we’ll explore how to invert an image in this way.
+In the following tutorial, we’ll explore how to invert an image, creating a modern day negative effect.

-2. On the editing screen, select the “FX” tool from the menu beneath your canvas.
+3. On the editing screen, select the FX tool from the menu beneath your canvas.
 This is one of only two tools you’ll need to pull off an incredible look.

-3. With the “FX” tool open, you’ll see various filter categories.
-We have a vast library of filters, so choose the “Colors” category to narrow your options, and then select “Negative.”
+4. With the FX tool open, you’ll see various filter categories.
+We have a vast library of filters, so choose the Colors category to narrow your options, and then select Negative.
 This will invert the tonalities of your entire photo.
-Once you’ve applied the filter, select “Apply” in the upper right-hand corner of the screen to make the effect stick.
+Once you’ve applied the filter, select Apply in the upper right-hand corner of the screen to make the effect stick.

-7. On the next screen, select “Negative” from the menu of effects at the bottom of the page.
+6. On the next screen, select Negative from the menu of effects at the bottom of the page.
 Don’t worry about the fact that the rest of your image has momentarily disappeared.
 Remember, you’re only editing the selected area at this time.
-Once you’ve placed the filter, click “Apply” in the upper right-hand corner to get back to your entire image.
+Once you’ve placed the filter, click Apply in the upper right-hand corner to get back to your entire image.

-11. If you’re done editing your image entirely, click “Next” in the upper right-hand corner of the screen.
+8. If you’re done editing, tap Next in the upper right-hand corner of the screen.
 Otherwise, stick around on the editing page to add final touches like text or stickers.

-12. On the final screen, you can choose whether to save your photo or post it to social media.
-If you’re proud of your design — and you should be — share it widely and inspire others.
+9. On the final screen, you can choose whether to save your photo or post it to social media.
 You can post to Instagram, Pinterest, and beyond directly from the Picsart app.
 Don’t forget to add a hashtag like #negative or #film to help followers understand how you created this look.